Confused about the abundance of TV streaming services available in Australia in 2022?

 Free-To-Air (Terrestrial) TV – Australia

-There are more than two-dozen Free to Air channels in Australia (also known as Free View) including the five major channels presented below, ABC, SBS, Seven, Nine and Ten and are often referred to a “Terrestrial” channels and in most cases still need a TV Aerial to receive.
+There are more than two-dozen Free to Air channels in Australia (also known as Free View) including the five major channels presented below, ABC, SBS, Seven, Nine and Ten and are often referred to a “Terrestrial” channels and in all cases still need a TV Aerial to receive.

 Gone are the days of only 5 Terrestrial channels to choose from, there are now more than twenty four including ABC HD, ABC Comedy, SBS HD, SBS World Movies, Seven HD, Seven 2, Seven Mate, 10 HD, 10 Bold, 9 HD, 9 Go, 9 Gem to name but a few.
 All Free-To-Air and all available on older traditional and newer Smart-TV’s